Oven logo

 • Fields can be passed as keyword arguments using the ** operator.

-• There are two exceptions to the strong type-safety of the ConfigDict. int values can be passed in to fields of type float.
+• There is one exception to the strong type-safety of the ConfigDict: int values can be passed in to fields of type float.
 In such a case, the value is type-converted to a float before being stored.
-Similarly, all string types (including Unicode strings) can be stored in fields of type str or unicode.
+(Back in the day of Python 2, there was a similar exception to allow both str and unicode values in string fields.)

 Basic Usage